 Evidence in Long-Term Disability Claims

-If you need to apply for long-term disability benefits, the first thing you should do is to review your policy’s summary plan description or consult with your human resources department to understand the precise definition of “disability” under the policy.
+If you need to apply for long-term disability benefits in Nova Scotia, the first thing you should do is to review your policy’s summary plan description or consult with your human resources department to understand the precise definition of “disability” under the policy.
 Each policy could have a different definition of what qualifies as a disability, and you’ll want to be prepared to prove your condition qualifies.

 - MRI results